MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Avoid Non-Monadic Bind in Computation Expressions**

-When defining custom CEs, ensure the `Bind` method adheres to monadic principles.
-Non-monadic `Bind` implementations can lead to confusing or unpredictable behavior, break compatibility with standard F# idioms, and make code harder to reason about.
+WWhen defining custom CEs, ensure the `Bind` method adheres to all monadic principles.
+Use an alias in cases where it does not.

 **Asynchronous Code**